Olive Leaf Extract: Benefits & Side Effects Of This Mediterranean-Diet-Approved Ingredient

 Olive leaf extract has an antimicrobial effect against bacteria and fungi, too.
 In this lab study, various bacteria and fungi were immersed in an olive leaf extract solution, and after three hours, the extract killed almost all of them, including dermatophytes, which cause skin, nail, and hair infections, and E. coli, which can cause severe diarrhea and candida.
-(No idea what candida is?
-Here are 10 signs you have a candida overgrowth and what to do about it.)

 Research also reveals that olive leaf extract is effective at slowing the progression of certain parasitic infections, which makes sense since people have been using olive leaf extract to help treat malaria since the 1800s.

 The polyphenols in olive leaf extract are antioxidant and anti-inflammatory.
 In fact, olive leaves and their extracts have long been used (orally and topically) throughout the Mediterranean to combat painful, inflamed joints, and arthritis.
 In this animal study, rats with osteoarthritis (OA) that were given olive leaf extract experienced a significant reduction in paw swelling, leading researchers to believe that it holds promise as a treatment for human OA too.